Sit quietly for a moment and count the sounds around you

-The result was pretty much a train wreck of self domestication.
+The result was pretty much a train wreck of self taught domestication.
 That means I was left to figure it all out on my own.
 Whenever I got in trouble with the law or life in general, I was able to either con my way out or pay the money bribe and voilà!, dismissed.

 At 41, With alcohol under my belt from 14 years old, my life came to a screeching halt.
 As the song goes, I fought the law and the law finally won.
 I shamefully hurt a lot of people around me.
 To me, the miracles we look for are the unfortunate events that tear us down so we can build ourselves into the person we were prior to being domesticated by life.
 We often judge by saying "You are old enough to know better".
 I affirm the saying, "ya don't know what ya don't know".
 Just because you hear the law does not mean you know it.

 We hear and read what the rules are but do we just don't get it.

-At that point I was struck by the God Thing.
+At that point of destruction I was struck by the God Thing.
 I mean, I hit bottom and reached out the only entity that I felt would listen.
 I'm not a real God guy now but it's a support system devised by man to control the flaws of millions.

 Now as a senior and after 25 years of human behavior study, I decided to tell my story through my new belief system.

-I can only hope i will touch one sole to get that person on track to enjoy the life life we were created to live.
+I can only hope i will touch one sole to get that person on track to enjoy the all the gifts and opportunities this planet offers.